Updated: Mar 17

 Thorough planning and timely communication are very important to the successful management of bariatric admissions.
 Getting the patient on-site successfully may be the start of the treatment process - But before that there is a long list of considerations that need to be thought through to ensure the best quality of care for the patient.

 How will the patient get to the care setting?

 Are there any risks that need to be managed?

-Are the ambulance service aware of the patient’s known or suspected weight/dimensions?
+Is the ambulance service aware of the patient’s known or suspected weight/dimensions?

 Is there an optimal entrance point to the hospital that should be used?

 There are many situations that we normally take for granted in everyday life, which in the context of Bariatric Care might pose a problem.
-For example those outlined in the NHS Grampian Bariatric Protocol:
+For example, those outlined in the NHS Grampian Bariatric Protocol:

 — Avoiding slopes;